k2controls/piRover01/sp2t/w09/index.md

 - **W09** Assignments - Zip assignment files specified in the following activities and submit to the link below
     - **MotorControllerIntro.docx** (or .pdf)
     - **motor_controller_intro.py**
+    - **motor_controller_V2.py**
-    - **Video lab check - short video showing forward, backward, and turning.**
+    - **Video lab check - short video showing forward, backward, and turning using V2 code.
+Use Zoom screen share to show your code running.**

 <!-- - Note: Line Follower Preparation critical thinking activity is submitted in class using the Moodle link provided. -->